MindVox: "Voice: Waffle ][+ the NeXTSTEP"

 As with many things MindVox-related, the name of the software MindVox ran on, was both a play on words and an elaborate inside-joke.
 Voice: Waffle ][+ the NeXTSTEP (usually referred to simply as Voice, although it frequently was referred to by the plural Voices as well), was the name given to MindVox's conferencing system.
 Waffle refers to the original software that MindVox was based on, the ][+ pays homage to Kroupa and Fancher's hacker past and the use of Apple II computers; NeXTSTEP was a reference to the NeXT platform and operating system, with which MindVox was developed and launched.

 MindVox promotional materials circa 1993.
 Phantom Access Technologies glyph raytraced on an 8-ball by MindVox member Tor de Vries.

 As much as Patrick Kroupa's Voices focused the media and counter-culture spotlight on MindVox; Fancher's software was a source of tremendous attention in many MindVox-related stories and it's unlikely that MindVox would have enjoyed its success without Voice.
 At the time MindVox launched, it was one of the first public-access ISPs in the world.
 The major technical difference between MindVox and every other system at the time, was instead of expecting newcomers to understand Unix and meet a cryptic shell prompt, the entire system was accessible through Fancher's highly flexible interface.

 The original Waffle software was written by Tom Dell, who was apparently part of MindVox from its inception.
-To this date there are Easter-eggs and cross-references on both MindVox and the system that Tom Dell became better known for in the late 1990s and beyond: Rotten.com.
-Going to Rotten's search page, and triple-clicking on the whitespace located between the Contact section and the gray bar at the bottom, reveals an inscrutable ibogaine rant.
+There were also Easter-eggs and cross-references on both MindVox and the system that Tom Dell became better known for in the late 1990s and beyond: Rotten.com.
+Going to Rotten's search page, and triple-clicking on the whitespace located between the Contact section and the gray bar at the bottom, revealed an inscrutable ibogaine rant.